Sue Belgrade: I Wish I Had Known About Lymphedema

 Beebe has developed a Breast Cancer Pathway that allows breast cancer patients to meet with lymphedema specialists prior to surgery and then again after surgery.
 It allows the team to get an understanding of the person’s mobility before and after, as well as allows the patient to understand how lymphedema could affect her.

-“I am so grateful for all the information Camilla and the lymphedema team have given me.
+“I am so grateful for all the information the lymphedema team has given me.
 I really don’t know where I would be without them,” Sue said.

 Listen to your body

 Sue is now a walking advertisement to listen to your body.
-She has progressed to independent management of her condition and she will continue to be monitored by Camilla and the Lymphedema Management team to ensure her swelling is controlled.
+She has progressed to independent management of her condition.
 Sue is now an advocate for lymphedema patients, planning to become certified as a mentor by the Breast Cancer Coalition.

 Since starting treatments at Beebe, Sue has joined the Beebe team as a Guest Relations representative.
 “The more I talk about my experience, the more I hear from people that they weren’t aware of the effects of lymphedema,” Sue said.
 “I feel I am doing my part to remove the stigma of lymphedema.
 It’s just swelling – for all these years, we have been trying to hide it.
 I now embrace it.”